NubletZ/LinuxOS_Notes/109下/Week-15/README.md

 NTP is a way of keeping correct time on computers. ntpd, the NTP daemon will periodically queries a public time server and adjusts your system time.

 ## Crontab
-Crond have connection with time.
+The cron utility runs based on commands specified in a cron table (crontab).
+Cron have connection with scheduled time in Linux.
 We can use it to do designated job in certain time, for example set a schedule to backup the data in our device every 2 a.m of January 20.

 ### Below is the Cron table format :